 My Mother’s hands – the crinkled skin, the lines, the wrinkles, the visible protruding veins – showed her age.
 They displayed the “wear and tear” of living.
 As we age, our hands carry with it years of wisdom, love, heartbreak, pain, joy, and every physical and emotional feeling.
 They celebrate life.
 My late Mother’s hands functioned as a Mother, grandmother, a great grandmother, and a great – great grandmother.
 Four generations, she lifted.
 She was our family’s matriarch; an extraordinary strong colored woman, and when she was alive, we rallied around her in groves.
 Her arthritic hands prepared dishes that no one can duplicate.
 Her fried chicken, pound cake, sweet potato pie, and dumplings were so tasty that you would lick the bowl.
 Cooking was her thing!
 Everyone wanted her recipes.

-There is so much that the lines in her helping hands tell us and so much that they don’t reveal!
+There was so much that the lines in her helping hands told us and so much that they didn't reveal!